PerimeterX/envite/README.md

 #### So why not stick to what you use today?

 For starters, you might want to do that.
-Let's see when you actually need Feng Shui.
+Let's see when you actually need ENVITE.
-Here are the popular alternatives and how they compare with Feng Shui.
+Here are the popular alternatives and how they compare with ENVITE.

 ##### Using Kubernetes for production, CI, and development